stefancristianco/monitor-telegram-bot/README.md

 ## Find your chat id

 To finalize setup you need to fill in the chat id.
 The bot has two public commands (can be executed by anyone, unrestricted) and one of them is "/chatid".
-Just type it in, get the number that was outputed and get back to and fill it in the configuration file under "allowed_users".
+Just type it in, get the number that was outputed and fill it in the configuration file under "allowed_users".

 ## Finalize setup